 -

-The v0 changelog bot which automatically scanned all PRs in the v0 codebase, classified them as public or internal based on diffs, generated MDX content for our public changelog, and requested approval on Slack.
+The v0 changelog bot, which automatically scanned all PRs in the v0 codebase, classified them as public or internal based on diffs, generated MDX content for our public changelog, and requested approval on Slack.
 This led to us automatically publishing a daily changelog of all our ships, without requiring someone to manually draft our dozens of daily updates.

 -